 There are many reasons to worry about a crypto mining bot infection:

-How to prevent a crypto mining bot infection
+How can you prevent a crypto mining bot infection?

 In order to prevent this type of infection from taking hold of your device, it is best to follow these steps: